ebdrup/json-schema-benchmark/README.md

 JSV failed the test &quot;required validation, present required property is valid&quot;.
 Expected result: true but validator returned: false. **This excludes this validator from performance tests**

 JSV failed the test &quot;uniqueItems validation, non-unique array of objects is invalid&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 JSV failed the test &quot;uniqueItems validation, non-unique array of nested objects is invalid&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 JSV failed the test &quot;uniqueItems validation, non-unique array of arrays is invalid&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 JSV failed the test &quot;uniqueItems validation, non-unique heterogeneous types are invalid&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 **All other tests passed**.